 \tag{14.1}\]

 Let \(\hat{\beta}_2\) be an estimator of the true parameter \(\beta_2\).
-Assume \(\hat{\beta}_2\) is unbiased, such that \(E[\hat{\beta}_2] = \beta_2\).
-We know that the variance of \(\hat{\beta}_2\) is \(\text{Var}(\hat{\beta}_2)\), but our ultimate goal is to compute the variance of a specific function of the estimator: \(\text{Var}\left [\log(\hat{\beta}_2) \right ]\).
+We know that the variance of \(\hat{\beta}_2\) is \(\text{Var}(\hat{\beta}_2)\), but we are not interested in this particular statistic.
+Rather, our goal is to compute the variance of a function of the estimator: \(\text{Var}\left [\log(\hat{\beta}_2) \right ]\).

-where \(g^{(n)}(a)\) denotes the \(n\)th derivative of \(g(\alpha)\) evaluated at \(\alpha=a\).
+where \(g^{(n)}(a)\) denotes the \(n\)th derivative of \(g(\alpha)\), evaluated at \(\alpha=a\).

 Equation 14.2 is an infinite series, so it is not practical (or possible) to compute all its terms.
 In real-world applications, we thus truncate the series by dropping higher order terms.
 For instance, we can construct a first-order Taylor series by keeping only the first two terms on the right-hand side of Equation 14.2.